 \subsection{Comparison to Related Datasets}

-Datasets containing residential rooftop buildings either only contain imagery but not realistic height information in the form of DSM or point clouds, or contain point clouds only but no imagery or roof geometry information.
-Related datasets are also generally too low resolution to support high quality and accurate understanding of roof geometries.
-Table~\ref{tab:datasets} presents comparisons between the ZRG dataset and the closely related roof geometry datasets detailed in Section~\ref{sec:related-work}.
+Datasets containing residential rooftop buildings either only contain imagery but not realistic height information in the form of DSM or point clouds, or contain point clouds only but no imagery or geometric roof information.
+Related datasets are also generally too low resolution to support high quality and accurate understanding of roof structures.
+Table~\ref{tab:datasets} presents comparisons between the ZRG dataset and closely related roof structure datasets detailed in Section~\ref{sec:related-work}.